INTERVIEW BY MARKO SYRJALA

 METAL-RULES: Do you already have some ideas?

 WOLF: Yeah, I have lots of ideas, but you gotta, you know, make ’em come true.
-That’s my sort of goal for the next year, is to actually make that come true, because now, I’m all inspired, I’m all fired up about playing music again.
-Through the help of these fesitvals – I was not playing much music in the last few years at all, and the longer you stay away from it, the bigger step it seems to be to actually come back to it.
-Now that I’ve been on stage again, I’m thinking like “Well hey, this is fun, nothing to it.”
+That’s my sort of goal for the next year, is to actually make that come true because now, I’m all inspired, I’m all fired up about playing music again.
+Through the help of these festivals – I was not playing much music in the last few years, and the longer you stay away from it, the bigger step it seems to me to actually come back to it.
+Now that I’ve been on stage again, I’m thinking like, “Well, hey, this is fun, nothing to it.”
 So I think I want to do that, something more.
 I made this little record five years ago, and it was a studio project only, and I had a ball with it.
 I want to do one more.
-It was a lot of work, but at the same time, it was very peaceful and very easy, because I didn’t have to compromise.
+It was a lot of work, but at the same time, it was very peaceful and very easy because I didn’t have to compromise.
 No singer-egos, no lyrics, no bullshit, you know?
-It was just me and a bunch of friends.
+It was just a bunch of friends and me.

 METAL-RULES: Are there any other projects you’ve been involved in like that one?

 WOLF: I played on a Randy Rhodes tribute, did a bunch of songs on that, whatever Michael Wagener talked me into over the years.
 Then we had a band called Hammerfall in there, and they recorded a record in there.
 They almost talked me into playing on their record, but they didn’t succeed! (laughs).
 Other people ask me from time to time.
 My thing is if I like the song, I’ll play on it.
 If it’s something that sort of flows from the hand, and it bleeds with my kind of playing, then I’ll play on it.

 METAL-RULES: But could you still imagine having a new band by yourself?